By Martin Suchanek

 Moreover, revolutionary theory under Stalin and Mao had been canonised as “Marxism-Leninism” and degenerated into the ideology of legitimacy of a ruling caste that overturned Marx and Lenin’s theory, programme, and politics.
 In the West, the Frankfurt School and other forms of “Neo-Marxism” broke with the revolutionary core of his theory.
 “Organised capitalism” would be capable of successfully cushioning the state from crisis, the proletariat was incapable of constituting itself as a revolutionary subject.
 Thus one could be particularly “critical” of capitalism but at the same time make a successful career in the bourgeois academic world.

-In the first volume of “Capital”, Marx, as we know, presents a theory of the relative impoverishment of the working class.
-We encounter this even in phases of expansion and increase in wages, because it also corresponds to the fact that the newly created wealth in the form of added value is constantly accumulated on the part of capital.
+In the first volume of Capital, Marx, as we know, presents a theory of the relative impoverishment of the working class.
+We encounter this even in phases of expansion and increase in wages, because it also corresponds to the fact that newly created wealth in the form of surplus value is constantly accumulated on the part of capital.